 Bitmapflow is a tool to help you generate inbetweens for animated sprites.
 In other words, it makes your animations smoother.
 It uses optical flow to try to guess how the pixels move between frames, and blends them accordingly.
 The results are far from perfect, and probably require some editing by hand afterwards, but sometimes it can produce decent results.

-I don't know what more to say than THANK YOU to the dev because with this tool, my crappy animation are going to be a little bit less crappy, and that's all I can ask from a tool, really.
+I don't know what more to say than THANK YOU to the dev because with this tool, my crappy animation is going to be a little bit less crappy, and that's all I can ask from a tool, really.

-It accepts gifs, spritesheets and separate frames, and it works pretty damn well, I have to say.
+It accepts gifs, sprite sheets, and separate frames, and it works pretty damn well, I have to say.
 I played around with it using some pixelfrog's assets, and it does exactly what was promised:

 This one has some minor issues on the hammer handle, I think.
 But nothing 5 minutes on Aseprite won't fix.